simon-bourne/MosquitoNet/README.md

 Windows: [![Windows build status](https://ci.appveyor.com/api/projects/status/af79g9qw0u90c6qf?svg=true)](https://ci.appveyor.com/project/simon-bourne/mosquitonet)

-This is currently under active development.
+This is currently under heavy development and the API is subject to change.
 If it looks interesting to you, but there's a feature or improvement you'd like, please create an issue.

 ## Features